Ireland says Spain did not get a better bailout

 But Prime Minister Enda Kenny said on Monday that Ireland already has some advantages over Spain including having until 2015 to cut its budget deficit to 3 percent, a year after Spain.

-While Spain may be forced to apply preferred creditor status on its loans from Europe, making their new bond issues less attractive to investors, Ireland's bailout does not require this, deputy finance minister Hayes said.
+While Spain may be forced to apply preferred creditor status on its loans from Europe, making their new bond issues less attractive to investors, Ireland's bailout does not require this, deputy chancellor Hayes said.

 And if Spain is offered interest rates and repayment periods that are more beneficial than those offered to Ireland, Dublin would seek and expect "parity and equivalent treatment," Europe Minister Lucinda Creighton said.